“Half of all the small businesses in the UK don’t use the internet for their business” – Rachel Neaman, CEO of Go ON UK

 In fact, it’s considered a necessary skill in today’s business world.
 ONS figures show a huge 72% of adults buy goods or services online and 36 million adults access the internet every day – and that figure is growing.

-So even if you’re not promoting, or conducting business online yet – you will soon realise, you’re gonna need to!
+So even if you’re not promoting, or conducting business online yet – you will soon realise, you’re going to need to!
 So what should small businesses consider?

 Not only is learning digital skills useful in promoting your business and bringing in more customers, it’s also empowering for you as a consumer; because now you can make the most of the services online too.